Kinetic energy equation

 source

-Return a KernelFunctionOperation that computes the buoyancy production term, defined as
+Return a KernelFunctionOperation that computes the conversion of potential energy into kinetic energy, defined as

 where bᵢ is the component of the buoyancy acceleration in the i-th direction (which is zero for x and y, except when gravity_unit_vector isn't aligned with the grid's z-direction) and all three components of i=1,2,3 are added up.

-By default, the buoyancy production will be calculated using the resolved velocities and tracers:
+By default, the conversion will be calculated using the resolved velocities and tracers:

-If we want to calculate only the turbulent buoyancy production rate, we can do so by passing turbulent perturbations to the velocities and/or tracers options):
+If we want to calculate only the turbulent conversion rate, we can do so by passing turbulent perturbations to the velocities and/or tracers options):

 source